Chetanjoshi12/Mongodb/README.md

 6. **Open Source and Community**:-
 - MongoDB is open source with a vibrant community.
 - Regular updates, improvements, and support.

+### What is CRUD operation in MongoDB? ============>
+CRUD operations describe the conventions of a user interface that let users view, search, modify parts, and delete the database.
+MongoDB provides an elegant way of performing CRUD operations with the programming language of your choice through its drivers.
+MongoDB documents are modified by connecting to a server, querying the proper documents, and then changing the setting properties before sending the data back to the database to be updated.

+### When it comes to the individual CRUD operations:===>

+The create operation is used to insert new documents in the MongoDB database.
+The read operation is used to query a document in the database.
+The update operation is used to modify existing documents in the database.
+The delete operation is used to remove documents from the database.

 ### How MongoDB Works ============>